scala/docs.scala-lang/_overviews/toolkit/upickle-read-json-typed.md

 title: How to read a JSON to typed structure?
 type: section
 description: How to read a JSON to typed structure with Scala Toolkit
-num: 20
+num: 22
-previous-page: upickle-intro
+previous-page: upickle-read-json
-next-page:
+next-page: upickle-write-json
 ---

 {% include markdown.html path="_markdown/install-upickle.md" %}